-However, it is crucial to normalize glucose levels in order to prevent long-term consequences of diabetes especially from micro-vasculopathies, leading to neuropathy, renal failure, and blindness.
-In 1993, The Diabetes Control and Complications Trial (DCCT) reported results demonstrating that the intensive therapy of T1DM reduces the risk of development and progression of micro-vascular complications.
-Furthermore, these benefits outweighed the increased risk of hypoglycemia that accompanied intensive diabetes therapy.[29]
+However, it is crucial to normalize glucose levels in order to prevent long-term consequences of diabetes especially from microvasculopathies, leading to neuropathy, renal failure, and blindness.
+In 1993, The Diabetes Control and Complications Trial (DCCT)

+reported results demonstrating that the intensive therapy of T1DM reduces the risk of development and progression of microvascular complications.
+Furthermore, these benefits outweighed the increased risk of hypoglycemia that accompanied intensive diabetes therapy (27).
 Thereafter, The Epidemiology of Diabetes Interventions and Complications (EDIC) study assessed whether these benefits persisted after the end of DCCT.
-The findings of this study provide further support for the DCCT recommendation that most adolescents with T1D receive intensive therapy aimed at achieving glycemic control as close to normal as possible to reduce the risk of microvascular complications.[30]
-This goal is not easily achieved well with a multi-dose insulin regimen of basal and short acting insulin that attempt to mimic normal patterns.
+The findings of this study provide further support for the DCCT recommendation that most adolescents with T1D receive intensive therapy aimed at achieving glycemic control as close to normal as possible to reduce the risk of microvascular complications (28).
+This goal is not easily achieved even with a multidose insulin regimen of basal and short acting insulin that attempt to mimic normal patterns (Figure 2).